Androulla Vassiliou

-Androulla Vassiliou (Ανδρούλλα Βασιλείου; born 30 November 1943) is a Cypriot and European politician.
+Androulla Vassiliou (Ανδρούλλα Βασιλείου; born 30 November 1943) is a Cypriot politician.
 Between March 2008 and February 2010, she was the European Commissioner for Health, and then, until November 2014, the European Commissioner for Education, Culture, Multilingualism and Youth.
 Vassiliou is very active in social and cultural fields particularly within the UN and EU.
 In Cyprus she has held many important posts and is on the Board of many public and private companies.

 Legal career

 Vassiliou was born in Paphos.
 Between 1961 and 1964 she studied law at Middle Temple (Inn of Court) in London, United Kingdom and then between 1964 and 1966 she studied international affairs at the London Institute of World Affairs (United Kingdom).
 She then returned to Cyprus in 1968 to practice law while acting as legal advisor to the Standard Chartered Bank and then the Bank of Cyprus (also being on the board of various corporations).
 In 1988 she ended her legal practice when her husband, George Vassiliou, became President of Cyprus.